Sam Pepper

 Samuel Nicholas Pepper (born 26 March 1989) is an English internet personality and reality TV contestant.
 Pepper appeared as a contestant on the 11th series of Big Brother in 2010.
 Later that same year, he started a YouTube channel, where he initially posted extreme pranks.
 These pranks often received backlash for featuring assault and cruelty.
 In 2016 Pepper shifted to vlogging and then again in 2019 shifted to comedy videos, starting a TikTok channel in 2020.
 In 2021, Pepper worked with FaZe Clan to promote the Save the Kids token pump-and-dump scheme as an independent contractor.
-Pepper also began streaming from Kick in 2023.
+Pepper streamed from Kick from 2023, until his ban in 2025.

 Early life

 Samuel Pepper was born on 26 March 1989 in Ashford, Kent.
 He is half Greek.
 He attended Pent Valley Technology College in Cheriton, Kent.

 Career

 Big Brother 11 and early media career (2010–2014)

 In 2010, Pepper took part in the 11th season of the British reality television series Big Brother as a housemate, entering the house on Day 52 as Laura's replacement, and as part of the "Ignore the Obvious" task.
 During his time in the house, he got into a verbal fight with John James Parton, and eventual winner Josie Gibson.
 He was evicted on Day 73 with 14.6% of the public vote.

 On 8 September 2010, Pepper created his YouTube channel and began uploading videos, mainly consisting of pranks, voicing himself in Element Animation's The Crack! in 2011.
 From late-2013 to mid-2014, Pepper, alongside friend and fellow YouTube personality Marius "Maz" Listhrop, began his worldwide comedy tour, "WDGAF Tour".